Skip to main content

 NORC has assembled an interdisciplinary group of talented researchers whose areas of expertise include law enforcement, crime prevention, gun policy, indigent defense, human trafficking, courts and sentencing, diversion and prisoner reentry and teen dating violence.
 Our researchers have conducted policy analysis on police use of force and racial disparities in jail and prison, evaluated the impact of programs to re-integrate the formerly incarcerated into society, surveyed law enforcement agencies and prosecutors about their policies and practices and community members to understand their interactions with law enforcement, and examined the dynamics of methamphetamine markets, among many other initiatives.
 Additionally, NORC continues to be a pioneer in public opinion polling by innovating methods for capturing accurate and timely information related to the criminal justice system, policing, and public safety.

-As part of our portfolio with the Bureau of Justice Statistics, a NORC team developed an innovative software package that systematically transforms outdated state criminal history records into nationally standardized codes.
+As part of our portfolio with the Bureau of Justice Statistics, a NORC team developed an innovative software package that systematically transforms state-specific criminal history records into nationally standardized codes.

 Since 1972, NORC’s General Social Survey has been one of the nation’s most rigorous and widely used sources of data on the attitudes, behaviors, and attributes of the American public.
 The General Social Survey provides a wealth of data on American attitudes toward the law and law enforcement, and NORC has created a public use database from the 1997 cohort of the National Longitudinal Survey of Youth data to establish a research agenda to understand the social, economic, and educational factors that influence recidivism rates.